Rosacea: A Common Skin Condition

 Although there is no known cure, there are a variety of treatment options available.
 Dr. Timani at Johns Creek Dermatology can help diagnose and treat this irritating skin condition.
 The most common form of treatment is medication prescribed by a doctor.
 These may be pills or a cream applied directly to the reddened skin.
 Antibiotics given in low doses may be used to keep the condition under control.
 Topical creams applied to the skin may include azelaic acid or metronizadole.
-Lasers usually aren’t the first choice for treatment, but may be utilized when medications have failed.
+Lasers usually aren’t the first choice for treatment but may be utilized when medications have failed.
 If small blood vessels are visible, a type of laser known as an intense pulsed light may be used.
-To protect the irritated skin sunscreen and moisturizers may be recomended.
+To protect the irritated skin sunscreen and moisturizers may be recommended.

 Each patient is unique; therefore, results will vary.

 If you are suffering from patches of red skin or symptoms as described above on your face, you should schedule a consultation at Johns Creek Dermatology.
 Dr. Timani, our board-certified dermatologist, can determine if you have Rosacea and devise an effective treatment plan.
 Her office is located in Johns Creek and serves the surrounding communities of Roswell, GA, Alpharetta, Milton, and Duluth, GA.